DOUBLE GRAND: Keystone's Natalie Bowser Reached 1,000 Career Points and 1,000 Career Rebounds in Win Over Cranberry

 “(Bowser) kind of turned the game around there,” said Keystone coach Andy Traister.
 “She had a couple of big buckets and the game changed right then.”

 “It was something I thought we needed to do,” Traister said.
-“It actually helped a bunch of this girls.
+“It actually helped a bunch of these girls.
 They weren’t very happy when he was scoring on them quite a bit.”

 Bowser got her 1,000th career rebound early.
 The points, she had to work for.